trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/plugin_data_update.md

 Shows status of automatic feed updates for Badfellas, Geo, URLfilter plugins

-:::note navigation
+:::info navigation

-To access this login as `admin` and select WebAdmin Manage -\> Plugin Data Updates
+:point_right: To access this login as `admin` and select WebAdmin Manage &rarr; Plugin Data Updates

 :::